Geographic Pricing Guide

 Metro Cost Premiums

-These apply on top of the state average.
-Manhattan, SF, and DC are the most expensive markets in the country for this procedure.
+Illustrative premiums applied on top of the state average.
+Manhattan, SF, and DC are among the most expensive markets in the country for this procedure.
+Use the FAIR Health ZIP-code estimator for an actual local figure.

 | Metro | Premium vs State Average | All Four (Impacted, IV Sedation) |